m7medA/forkify/README.md

 4. **Bookmark a Recipe:**
    - Click on the bookmark icon to save a recipe to your bookmarks.
    - Access your bookmarked recipes from the bookmarks section.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements